edysfy/Group_website/sprints.md

 <img src="supporting_images/mt.jpeg" width="1000px">
 </p>

-### Teams
+This software was useful for allowing us to receive feedback from our lectures on the Thursday sessions.
+We held our scrums using here.

   <p align="center">
   <img src="supporting_images/teamsmetting.png" width="550px">
   </p>

-This software was useful for allowing us to receive feedback from our lectures on the Thursday sessions.
-We held our scrums using here.
 The advantages to using teams were:
 - We would record the meetings, and that allowed us to review the advice given to us.
 For example, Allison offered some feedback on our report and how we could enhance it.
 As well as discussing the important implication the mark scheme would have on our report.
 A couple of our team members were not unable to attend the meeting.
 However, they were able to rewatch the video.